 If you live in Pennsylvania and plan to build a fence on your property, you need to first be aware of the laws and regulations governing the process.
 The Fence Authority has been installing fences in the areas around West Chester, PA and Montgomeryville, PA for over 20 years, so we know a thing or two about Pennsylvania fence laws and requirements.
 Now, we’re passing that knowledge along to you!

 - Find zoning codes and property lines.
 Your county Recorder of Deeds may have a survey on file for your property.
 They may also be able to direct you to a list of codes in your county or municipality, such as how far back your fence must be from the property line, and whether or not there’s a maximum height allowed.

 - Obtain a survey.
-If your government offices don’t have a survey, you will need to pay to have one done to make sure you are placing the fence on your property – not your neighbor’s!
+If your government offices don’t have a survey, you will need to pay to have one done to make sure you are placing the fence on your property and not your neighbor’s!

 - Get the proper permits.
 Once you know the local building code, you will know if you need to get a permit to build a fence.
 A permit is usually required.
 One exception is if you are simply replacing a fence in the same spot; in this case, your fence will likely be grandfathered into the previous permit.

-Challenges specific to Pennsylvania and Chester County
+Challenges Specific to Pennsylvania and Chester County

 - Pennsylvania fence permits.
 Local building codes vary throughout Pennsylvania.
-Local municipalities aren’t limited to restricting a fence height or style, and may also institute laws about fence location and setback.
+Local municipalities aren’t limited to restricting a fence height or style, and they may institute additional laws about fence location and setback.
 The location of your fence may also determine style and height.
 For example, in an area where a 6 foot privacy fence is acceptable for the backyard, you may need a shorter, more open fence in the front.

-Pool fence requirements in Pennsylvania
+Pool Fence Requirements in Pennsylvania

-- Any body of water more than 24-inches deep is considered a pool and must meet required safety standards.
+- Any body of water more than 24 inches deep is considered a pool and must meet required safety standards.

-- All pools must be fenced on all sides with a structure at least 48-inches high.
+- All pools must be fenced on all sides with a structure at least 48 inches high.

 - For in-ground pools: All fence gates must be self-closing and latching.
 A house may be used as the fourth side of the fence, but all doors leading to the pool area must have an audible warning device if no other gate or door is between the house and the pool.
-A power safety cover may also be used.

-Not sure about whether you’re following fence requirements in your area?
+Not sure whether you’re following fence requirements in your area?
 Working with a professional fence company can help.
-A local professional is skilled at dealing with local requirements and can be a great resource for what is needed to make sure your fence is installed right – the first time.
+A local professional is skilled at dealing with local requirements and can be a great resource for what is needed to make sure your fence is installed right the first time.